EPCCed/2022-07-27-hpc-intro-online/setup.md

 ## Account on ARCHER2

-**Note:** If you alredy have an ARCHER2 account you can use that for this course.
+**Note:** If you already have an ARCHER2 account you can use that for this course.
 Please see see the notes at the end of this page rather than requesting a new account.
 Of course, if you prefer to sign up for another ARCHER2 account specifically for this course, you are welcome to do this instead!